MissouriMRR/propguard/README.md

 4. Push the branch to the remote repo (`git push origin feature/my-feature`)
 5. Open a pull request.
 6. Free feel to contact any member of the Missouri S&T Multirotor Design Team for help!

+### Deploy

+To deploy the live version/demo with the latest changes from the main branch, clone the repo, `yarn install`, and then `yarn deploy`.

 ## Roadmap and progress